group tours are available tuesdays and thursdays.

 - Business card/ID for museum professionals

-To schedule a group tour FOR GROUPS OF 6 OF MORE, please contact us in advance by phone (718) 756-5250 extension 210 or email, email@example.com.
+To schedule a group tour FOR GROUPS OF 6 OF MORE, please book via the button below. for any additional questions, contact us via phone (718) 756-5250 extension 210 or email, email@example.com.

 PLEASE NOTE: We reserve the right to cancel or reschedule tours in the event of inclement weather and other extenuating conditions.
 The Historic Houses are not handicap accessible.
 We do not have cafeteria or dedicated spaces for lunch.
 Outdoor space may be available on a seasonal basis.
 We may not be able to accommodate groups who arrive without a reservation.